-On January 28, 2016, at approximately 12:28 p.m., one of our clients was a properly restrained passenger in a vehicle that was travelling in the right-hand lane when another motorist was leaving a Shell Parking lot and attempted to turn left in front of our client.
+On January 28, 2016, at approximately 12:28 p.m., one of our clients was a properly restrained passenger in a vehicle that was traveling in the right-hand lane when another motorist was leaving a Shell Parking lot and attempted to turn left in front of our client.
 The motorist failed to yield the right of way of the vehicle in which our client was traveling causing the two vehicles to collide.
-Our client was transported by ambulance to the hospital for treatment.
+Our client was transported by ambulance to the hospital for treatment of a wrist fracture.

 While she could use her arm, and do many things that she did before, her ability to use her right hand and wrist was limited by stiffness in her fingers and intermittent pain.
 Our client was expected to be bound to a lifetime of circumferential pain in her wrist and stiffness in her fingers.
 Her total medical expenses were $58,000.

-Brandon Osterbind and our personal injury team worked with our client to help her obtain a timely $100,000 settlement for her wrist fractures.
+Brandon Osterbind and our personal injury team worked with our client to help her obtain a timely $100,000 settlement for her wrist fracture.

 If you or someone you know has been involved in a car accident, contact us to discuss your injuries.